Degree of Interference: A General Framework For Causal Inference Under Interference: Introduction

 The two components of the Stable Unit Treatment Value Assumption (SUTVA) \citep{Rubin1974} are fundamental for causal inference for a treatment effect.
 The first component of SUTVA is that there are well-defined treatments for each experimental unit that yield well-defined outcomes, and the second is that no interference exists between units.
 The first assumption is typically satisfied by the design of an experiment, whereas the second relates to the complicated phenomenon of interference and may not be true in certain experiments.
 Interference is said to arise when a particular experimental unit's outcome is a function of both their assigned treatment as well as the treatments assigned to other experimental units.
 For example, interference can naturally arise in an experiment on the efficacy of a vaccine for a contagious disease, as one subject's health outcome can depend on whether their close contacts received the vaccine.
 The existence of interference complicates causal inferences because one must disentangle direct treatment effects from the spillover effects of the treatments assigned to other units.

-This paper proposes a Bayesian semiparametric methodology for causal inference under unknown interference.
+This paper proposes a Bayesian semiparametric methodology for causal inference under interference.
+It is designed for situations where only partial, though potentially multiple, insights are available regarding the interference.
 The existing methods for causal inference under interference, as we discuss in \S\ref{sec_lit}, either assume the interference structure or assess the robustness of inference when it is misspecified.
 In the latter case, the inference is generally sensitive to misspecification.
 In our proposed approach, a unit's interference structure is modeled as a latent function of the unit's features and other units' treatments.
 This latent function identifies the direct and spillover effect.
 We develop a Bayesian nonparametric prior for this latent function and a fast data augmentation algorithm that adopts a blocked Gibbs sampler to draw posterior inferences for the causal effects.
 The code implementing our method is available in the online supplement.

 We call the unit-level latent functions ``degree of interference.''
 One of our main contributions is to formalize the notion of the degree of interference.
-Using this notion, we develop a flexible modeling strategy that avoids strong assumptions on the interference structure.
+Using this notion, we develop a context-aware modeling strategy that flexibly reflects our knowledge about the interference structure.
 In the next section, we review existing methods and highlight our contributions in their context.